 - Adopt a Right to Earn a Living Act approach to occupational regulation.
 Seek an array of policy options other than licensing first, with a strong preference for respecting people’s freedoms to work and to choose.

-- Have all licensing boards and their licenses be subject to repeal unless periodically reviewed, eliminating questionable ones.
+- Subject all licensing boards and their licenses to periodic review, eliminating questionable ones.

 - Work with licensing boards to make acquiring licenses less costly and burdensome.
 Options include lowering fees, reducing education/experience requirements, reducing examination requirements when possible, and expanding recognition of other states’ licenses.